-With National Reconciliation Week (NRW) (27 May – 3 June 2026) and NAIDOC Week (5 – 12 July 2026) approaching, it's an opportune time to explore and reflect the First Nations voices and histories held in our collection.
+With National Reconciliation Week (NRW) (27 May – 3 June 2026) and NAIDOC Week (5 – 12 July 2026) approaching, it's an opportune time to explore the First Nations voices and histories held in our collection.

 As highlighted in the Library’s Aboriginal and Torres Strait Islander Cultural Protocols, which were launched in 2021, the Library is a space for truth-telling regarding the history of ongoing colonisation, and an entry point for many non-Indigenous people to engage with Aboriginal and Torres Strait Islander culture and history.
-We invite you to discover the wide variety of stories the Library holds.

 Cultural care notice